All Episodes

 He is a viable candidate.

-Uh to clear that up for me, per se, but for others as well across the country so that they know uh how to make an informed decision.
+And I just wanted to go over that to clear that up for me, per se, but for others as well across the country so that they know how to make an informed decision.

-Yes, I do, because in this case there's no Democratic opponent.
+Yes, I do, because in this case, there's no Democratic opponent.

-Well, you know, Cantor has uh a bunch of built-in advantages beyond incumbency, and one of them is he's next in line to lead the place.
+And one of them is he's next in line to lead the place.

-He's got a lot of power, which means he can do a lot for the district, and that's going to enable him in a campaign to point that out versus the rookie.
+He's got a lot of power, which means he can do a lot for the district.

 Well, I know.

-But I'll tell you the main reason I'll just go ahead and be, I'm gonna be blindly honest with you.
+I'll just go ahead and be, I'm going to be blindly honest with you.

 What are you shaking your head for?

-What do you think I'm gonna say?
+What do you think I'm going to say?

 It's very simple.